10 Best Dividend ETFs to Buy Right Now

 2. WisdomTree Emerging Markets High Dividend Fund (DEM)

-The WisdomTree Emerging Markets High Dividend Fund (DEM) is another emerging markets fund, and the one with the second-highest current dividend yield, at 7.50%.
+The WisdomTree Emerging Markets High Dividend Fund (DEM) is another emerging markets fund, and the one with the second-highest current dividend yield, at 6.49%.
 DEM is based on the WisdomTree Emerging Markets Dividend Index, which tracks the highest dividend-yielding stocks in emerging market countries.
-It’s also one of the smaller funds on this list, at under $2 billion.

 3. Invesco Zacks Multi-Asset Income ETF (CVY)

 The Invesco Zacks Multi-Asset Income ETF (CVY) is the smallest fund on this list.
-But what CVY lacks in size, it makes up for with a very high dividend yield, at over 4.6%.
+But what CVY lacks in size, it makes up for with a nice dividend yield, at 4.85%.
 The fund tracks the Zacks Multi-Asset Income Index, which comprises US and foreign companies, real estate investment trusts, master limited partnerships, closed-end funds, and preferred stocks.

 CVY currently holds stock in 151 companies, with an average market capitalization of $143.6 million.
 US stocks make up nearly 89% of the fund.
-The five largest holdings are EQT Corp, Black Stone Minerals LP, Alliance Resource Partners LP, ConocoPhillips, and Suburban Propane Partners LP.
-Financials (35.24%) and energy (18.03%) are the top industry sectors.
+The five largest holdings are Alliance Resource Partners, Westrock Co, Williams-Sonoma, AT&T and Morgan Stanley.
+Financials and energy are the top industry sectors.

 4. Vanguard International High Dividend Yield ETF (VYMI)